Break Loose

-Break Loose, also known as Breaking Loose (Восьмёрка "figure eight", a nickname of the Lada Samara) is a 2013 Russian crime drama film directed by Alexei Uchitel.
-It was screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.
+Break Loose (also known as Breaking Loose; Восьмёрка, literally "The Eight", a nickname for the Lada Samara model VAZ-2108) is a 2013 Russian crime drama film directed by Alexei Uchitel.
+It is based on the novella The Eight by Russian writer Zakhar Prilepin, who also appears in a cameo role in the film.

+The film premiered in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.